 In the late Old Kingdom, the authority of the central government began to break down and provincial governments gained independence.
 The Memphite rulers remained the nominal kings of a united Egypt through Dynasties VII and IX, but the social order was collapsing.
 The 1st intermediate Period was an era of turmoil, with local rulers jockeying for power.
 Without the patronage of a royal center, art became provincial, and the idealized forms of the Old Kingdom were modified by innovative new styles.

 The 6th Dynasty was based at Thebes, and for several generations shared power with rulers from the north.
-In 2030 BC, a Theban rule Mentuhotep II united the country and inaugurated the Middle Kingdom.
+In 2030 BC, the Theban rule Mentuhotep II united the country and inaugurated the Middle Kingdom.
 6th Dynasty gave way to the new line of 7thDynasty, which ruled for most of this era.
 Moving the administrative capital back north, these kings tried to recreate and even surpass the glories of the past, and even buried themselves beneath pyramids.
-In court circle, there was a resurgence of more canonical art forms, albeit with some changes introduced during the 1st Intermediate Period.
+In the court circle, there was a resurgence of more canonical art forms, albeit with some changes introduced during the 1st Intermediate Period.
 Major irrigation projects were inaugurated in the Faiyum area to increase the amount of agricultural land available, and a series of fortresses were built in Nubia to control the northern trade routes and to access the goldfields there.

 New Kingdom (CA 1650 – 1070 BC)